arkaitzgarro/elastic-apm-laravel/README.md

 ## Agent configuration

 The underlying APM Agent may be configured using environment variables as of version 2.0 of this package.
-Place the `ELASTIC_APM_*` variables in your `.env` file or us any other appropriate means to make them available to your project.
+Place the `ELASTIC_APM_*` variables in your `.env` file or use any other appropriate means to make them available to your project.

 Note that features of the Agent may not be documented here and you should refer to the `nipwaayoni/elastic-apm-php-agent` [project documentation](https://github.com/nipwaayoni/elastic-apm-php-agent/blob/master/docs/config.md) for the full feature set.

-The following options are still supported by this package and will take precedence over their `ELASTIC_APM_*` counterparts.
+The following options are still supported by this package and will take precedence over their `ELASTIC_APM_*` counterparts if present.

 | Variable          | Alternative | Description |
 |-------------------|-------------|-------------|